dev-xo/barebones-stack/README.md

 We've just included the batteries.
 You build the rest!<br />
 Inspired in [Blues Stack](https://github.com/remix-run/blues-stack) and other cool stacks.

-Javascript version of this template, is on the way!

 ## 🔋 Getting Started

 ```